geosocket-io/geosocket-io.github.io/README.md

-## GeoSocket.io documentation

 You can use the [GeoSocket.io OpenAPI](https://api.geosocket.io) to follow the local initiatives around or submit new content to the community.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Getting Started